skohler16/skohler16/README.md

 - 👋 Hi, I’m Scott, but my friends call me Scooter!
-- 👀 I’m interested in ... learning all the code I can.
+- 👀 I’m interested in using Python for Web Development.
 - 🌱 I’m currently learning ...Python 3
 - 💞️ I’m looking to collaborate on ... some pair programing
 - 📫 How to reach me ... skohler16@gmail.com